Animals in research

 Concordat on Openness on Animal Research

-In May 2014 the Society signed the Concordat on Openness on Animal Research.
-Since the launch of the Declaration on Openness in October 2012, The Society has been actively involved in the development of the Concordat.
+In May 2014 the Society was please to sign the Concordat on Openness on Animal Research.
+Since the launch of the Declaration on Openness in October 2012, The Society was actively involved in its development and maintains strong links with the Concordat host organisation, Understanding Animal Research.
 The Society fully supports the underlying theme of the Concordat, namely to provide the public greater opportunities to discover accurate information on the small but essential role that research using animals plays in advancing our insights into pressing issues of scientific, clinical and environmental importance.

 ARRIVE (Animal Research: Reporting In Vivo Experiments) guidelines

 The Society and its journals endorse the use of the ARRIVE (Animal Research: Reporting In Vivo Experiments) guidelines, which have been developed to ensure that research publications present sufficient levels of information to enable data from animal research to be fully evaluated and utilised.
 Further information on the ARRIVE guidelines can be found here.